GT Eesti

 Subfamilies

-- Text Book ItalicPaldiski is a town and Baltic Sea port situated on the Pakri peninsula of north-western Estonia.
+- Text Light ItalicPaldiski is a town and Baltic Sea port situated on the Pakri peninsula of north-western Estonia.
 Originally a Swedish settlement known as Rågervik, it became a Russian naval base in the 18th century.

 - Settings